 We’ll finish off with leg circles, another compound stretch but mainly this time focussing on the hamstrings.
 The hamstrings are renowned for being easy to pull, so this could be a lifesaver once you get started.

 On your back again, raise the left leg straight upward in front of you and as you lower it down, lower it outwards at the same time, bringing it in at the bottom and back up again to form the circle.
 Repeat this a few times before switching legs, and you should feel the benefit pretty much instantly.

-Once you’ve done all of these, your upper legs should feel ready for anything, and your risk of injury is massively reduced already.
-The dynamic nature of the leg stretches makes them far better equipped to tackle your workout as a warm-up, and the more often you do these stretches, the easier they will become.
+Learning how to stretch your upper legs is important and once you’ve done all of these, your legs should feel ready for anything, and your risk of injury is massively reduced already.
+The dynamic nature of the upper leg stretches makes them far better equipped to tackle your workout as a warm-up, and the more often you do these stretches, the easier they will become.
 You'll find them useful for cooling down too.
 The only negative that can really come from stretching, in general, is overstretching, so as long as you don’t push yourself too far, continue at your own pace!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.